Co operative Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Co operative Bank must be informed of your intention prior to letting out your property as this is likely to be a breach of Co operative Bank’s mortgage conditions.
-In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+Your original mortgage agreement with Co operative Bank will provide that you need their approval prior to letting out your property as this is likely to be a breach of Co operative Bank’s mortgage conditions.
+It may be that Co operative Bank will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
 You should contact Co operative Bank directly.
-It should not be necessary to do this via a Co operative Bank conveyancing panel lawyer.
+You need not do this via a Co operative Bank conveyancing panel firm.

 Copyright © Lexsure Limited, 2025